 Mine Diver (Levels I and II)

 Mine divers explore abandoned and flooded mine shafts left from bygone days when a particular site was an active mining operation.
 The NAUI Mine Diver Level I and Level II courses teaches the specific skills and knowledge needed to gain experience and minimize risk during mine diving operations.
-Level I Mine Divers are qualified to penetrate to a maximum depth of 100 feet (30 meters) and a combined depth and distance of 200 feet (61 meters) from the surface, within no decompression limits.
+Level I Mine Divers are qualified to penetrate to a maximum depth of 100 feet (30 meters) with simple navigation while observing no-decompression limits.
+Level II Mine Divers are qualified to plan and execute longer penetration mine dives with staged cylinders involving complex navigation to depths that do not exceed 130 feet (40 meters).

 Minimum age for NAUI Technical training programs is 18 years of age.
 Additional training and experience requirements vary for each course.
 A qualified NAUI Instructor can evaluate your experience and answer questions about your readiness to pursue specific training.
 Find a NAUI Technical Training Center or instructor near you by visiting the NAUI Dive Center and Professional Locator.